-- Q. What is Paint? - Q. What is the use of Line/Rectangle shape? - Q. What is the use of Brushes/Fill with Color tool? - O. What is the use of Oval tool? - Q. Under which category is the Paint program listed? - Q. Name any three groups present on Paint window. - Q. What does the Colors/Shapes/Tools group contain?
+- O. What is Paint? - Q. What is the use of Line/Rectangle shape? - Q. What is the use of Brushes/Fill with Color tool? - O. What is the use of Oval tool? - Q. Under which category is the Paint program listed? - Q. Name any three groups present on Paint window. - Q. What does the Colors/Shapes/Tools group contain?

-After explaining the chapter, let the students do the course book exercises given on pages 58 and 59 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Crack The Code activity given on pages 59 of the main course book to imbibe problem solving & logical reasoning skills.
+After explaining the chapter, let the students do the course book exercises given on pages 63 and 64 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Crack The Code activity given on page 65 of the main course book to imbibe Problem Solving & Logical Reasoning skills.
 Help the students to solve these questions.

-In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on pages 59 and 60 of the main course book will enhance the ability of the students and serve as a creativity & innovativeness, experiential learning and digital literacy activities.
+In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on pages 65 and 66 of the main course book will enhance the ability of the students and serve as Experiential Learning, Creativity & Innovativeness and Ethical & Moral Reasoning activities.

-Life Skills and Values given on page 60 of the main course book has an advice to enhance the ethical and moral value in students.
+Life Skills and Values given on page 65 of the main course book has an advice to enhance the Ethical & Moral Reasoning in students.